JohnYu2000/BankingApp/README.md

 dotnet run
 ```

-The application should start, and you can view it in your browser at `http://localhost:8000`.
+The application should start, and you can view it in your browser at `https://localhost:8001` or `http://localhost:8000`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>